sam-fogarty/Ar39Study/README.md

 *ChannelWireGeometry_V2.txt* file with the top text ***removed***.
 It should only be a table of numbers.
 Then the second required file, CollectionIntersection.txt can be generated with /scripts/MicroBoonE/GeomScript.

+This feature is expressed in the Confirm_Candidates() function in *PointSignalFunctions.h*.